An LCR circuit is also a resonant or tuned circuit. It consists of an inductor-L, capacitor-C, and resistor-R connected in either series or parallel.

 Here, vm is the amplitude of the voltage, and ω is the frequency.

 If q is the charge on the capacitor and i the current at time t, we have, from Kirchhoff’s loop rule:

 Here, q is the charge held by the capacitor, I is the current passing through the circuit, R is the resistance of the resistor and C is the capacitance of the capacitor.
-In order to determine the instantaneous current or the phase of the relationship, we will follow the analytical analysis of the circuit.
+To determine the instantaneous current or the phase of the relationship, we will follow the analytical analysis of the circuit.

 The above equation can be considered analogous to the equation of a forced, damped oscillator.
-In order to solve the equation, we assume a solution given by,
+To solve the equation, we assume a solution given by,

 Substituting these values in the voltage equation, we can write,